zenclike/Zen/README.md

- sqrt :: gets the square root value of that float variable's value and set the value to the float variable ceil :: rounds the value of that float variable's value up to the nearest number and set the value to the float variable floor :: rounds the value of that float variable's value down to the nearest number and set the value to the float variable
+ sqrt :: gets the square root value of that float variable's value and set the value to the float variable ceil :: rounds the value of that float variable's value up to the nearest number and set the value to the float variable floor :: rounds the value of that float variable's value down to the nearest number and set the value to the float variable flteq :: check if a float variable is the same as the another float variable fltneq :: check if a float variable is not the same as the another float variable fltlw :: check if a float variable is lower than another float variable fltmr :: check if a float variable is higher than the another float variable
 ```
 There is a few types of commands in **Zen**, here is all of them.
 ```